Heckie75/renkforce-bs21-bluetooth-switch/README.md

 * Step 2 is to synchronize time
 * Step 3 is to set countdown for 10 minutes which turns switch off.

-There is a special command called `-sleep`, This can be used in order to pause the command queue for a couple of seconds, e.g.
+There is a special command called `-sleep`.
+This can be used in order to pause the command queue for a couple of seconds, e.g.
 ```
 $ bs21.py Light -on -sleep 1 -off -sleep 1 -on -sleep 1 -off
 ```